GabriellaKissdeveloper/gobike/README.md

 Upload the data:
 Rename the .env.sample file to .env, and change the username, password and cluster name in MONGO_URI variable.
 Or change the whole string if you want to load the data to local MongoDB storage.
-Put the .csv files about journey data of May and June (or if you have more storage size then 512MB, also July).
+Put the .csv files about journey data of May and June (or if you have more storage size then 512MB, also July) into folder backend/database/data.
 In the terminal run the following command: npm db-start or npx ts-node database/readJourneys.ts
 The function will check the csv files in data folder and create a database named 'gobike' with two collections: 'stations' and 'journeys'.
 Then it uploads the data from the files.

 ---